deepaligarg/deepali-garg.github.io/_pages/machinelearning.md

 [![View on GitHub](https://img.shields.io/badge/Jupyter-Open_Notebook-green?logo=Jupyter)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)
 [![View on GitHub](https://img.shields.io/badge/Database-View_Database-blueviolet?logo=Microsoft%20Excel)](https://github.com/deepaligarg/Sentiment-Analysis-using-IMDB-movies-reviews)

-This is a classic classification example of predicting and classifying Wine Quality on a scale of 3 to 8.
+<span style="font-family:Segoe UI; font-size:1;">This is a classic classification example of predicting and classifying Wine Quality on a scale of 3 to 8.
 The lowest scale being the poor quality and the highest scale being the best quality.
 The project is an amalgamation of detailed EDA and supervised Ensemble Techniques such has **Random Forest** and **Gradient Boost**.
-The values are also scaled using Standard Scaler and Classification Report is generated at the end to analyse the prediction and classification done.
+The values are also scaled using Standard Scaler and Classification Report is generated at the end to analyse the prediction and classification done.</span>

 ---